The Unexpected Path to Finding Your Dream

 The path to your dream is more about direction than destination.

 Your dream is bigger than you think

 Most dreams aren’t small.
-They’re big and grandiose; that’s why they’re called “dreams.”
+They’re big; that’s why they’re called “dreams.”
 When you start moving towards yours, you may find it’s wider than you first thought.